Deecellar/furlangs/README.md

 A esolang project showing two esolangs
 FURASM and FurCode

-I am lazy, this are made by people and you can find them on https://esolangs.org/wiki/Furcode and https://esolangs.org/wiki/furASM
+I am lazy, this are made by people and you can find them on  https://esolangs.org/wiki/furASM and furcode is based on https://esolangs.org/wiki/Furcode

-## FurCode

-FurCode is a esolang made by User:PythonshellDebugwindow on esolangs.org

-## FURASM

-FURASM is a esolang made by User:PythonshellDebugwindow on esolangs.org

 ## How to run